-Applications for admission to the school for September 2022 should be made on-line at www.lancashire.gov.uk (search for School Admissions) between 1st September 2021 and 15th January 2022.
+Applications for admission to the school for September 2023 should be made on-line at https://blackburn.gov.uk/schools-and-education/school-admissions between 15th September 2022 and 15th January 2023.
 It is not normally possible to change the order of your preferences for schools after the closing date.